 - Wedding, engagement or professional family photography is not permitted.

 - Films or photographs must be for non-profit use.

 - Photographic activity must be done during public hours of operation, 10 a.m. to 5 p.m. daily.

 - The U.S. Botanic Garden does not provide any equipment or staff assistance.

-- Photographers and their equipment must stay on pathways-walking in beds or behind beds or placing equipment in beds is prohibited.
+- Photographers and their equipment must not impede access and must stay on pathways at all times.
+Walking in planted areas beds, behind planting beds or placing equipment in beds is prohibited.

 - Plants may not be moved, cut, rearranged or handled in any way.

 - Flow of visitors along walkways must not be impeded.
 Photographers are asked to be aware that narrow pathways and intersections may become bottlenecks during periods of increased visitation.

 - Original artwork, sculpture, or other creations that are on exhibit at the U.S. Botanic Garden are protected by artist's copyright and may not be photographed for the purposes of reproduction or copying in any way.

 While hand-held camera or video equipment may be used without special permission in the Conservatory and on the grounds of the U.S. Botanic Garden, the use of a tripod, other equipment or art supplies requires a permit.
 To ensure the public's enjoyment of and access to exhibits and displays the use of tripod, equipment, or easels and organized classes are not allowed during periods of peak visitation.
 For advance permission to use of tripods, equipment, easels or art material containing solvents during the week, please contact Laura Anthony at 202.226.7674.
 Approved permits are obtained onsite at the Visitor Information Services desk in the Conservatory